LF-digitala-kanaler/LFDS/content/visual-identity/colours.md

 ## Special

-These colours are for specific. usage.
-Use with care.
+For specific cases, use with care.

-### Info colours
+### Notify and inform

 <div class="Colors">
     <article class="Colors__item Colors__item--special">